superuser-blog/superuser/superuser_hugo/content/posts/2017-05-26-hbase-dead-regionserver.md

 ![zookeeper-time-hint](/wp-content/uploads/2017/05/IMG_20170524_150126-225x300.jpeg)

 Now it was evident that if you are using different set of zookeeper quorum, the value set in hbase wont affect! **What?
 Why do you not print this in bold on some heading?? **So this was the cause and the ticktime was needed to set in zookeeper (as done already: see the screenshot ^^).
 Many times GC cause long delays.
-Apart from increasing timeout, you may also want to <a href="//www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html" target="_blank" rel="noopener noreferrer">tune your GC</a>.
-Also you may want to look into <a href="//superuser.blog/tuning-hbase/" target="_blank" rel="noopener noreferrer">Tuning Your HBase</a> or maybe <a href="//superuser.blog/hbase-benchmarking/" target="_blank" rel="noopener noreferrer">benchmark</a> it.
+Apart from increasing timeout, you may also want to tune your [GC](https://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html).
+Also you may want to look into [Tuning Your HBase]({{<relref "posts\2017-04-09-tuning-hbase.md">}}) or maybe [benchmark]({{<relref "posts\2017-03-05-hbase-benchmarking.md/">}}) it.

 After increasing tickTime in zookeeper, it's running fine and it's been two days.
 Let's hope it just stays that way 🙂